futtta/wp-youtube-lyte/readme.txt

 = Does WP YouTube Lyte work with Infinite Scroll? = Starting from version 1.1.0 it does; in [Infinite Scroll](http://wordpress.org/extend/plugins/infinite-scroll/)'s configuration you just have to add "ly.te()" in the  "Javascript to be called after the next posts are fetched"-box.

-= Can I still integrate with YouTube's JS API? =
-This was added as a beta feature in version 1.1.0; add ?enablejsapi=1 to the httpv URL.
-WP YouTube Lyte will pick this up, and add ?enablejsapi=1&origin=<hostname-of-blog> to the URL of the iFrame with the iFrame id being set to iF_<youtube-video-id>.
-As soon as your visitors plays the video, you should be able to hook up with the video.

 = How does WP YouTube Lyte support microdata? =
 * There is a [specific microdata scheme for "videoObject"](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=2413309) which WP YouTube Lyte can add to your page, which Google can use to display the video thumbnail next to the search-result